EENI Global Business School.

 In this subject; we will study the functioning of the Customs authorities, the customs procedures and the various duties imposed by the Customs.

-5. The New Community Customs Code (EU) contains the general customs rules and procedures applicable in foreign trade between the European Union members and the third countries.
+5. The New Community Customs Code (EU) contains the general customs rules and procedures applicable in foreign trade between the EU members and the third countries

 Related subjects to Customs Procedures: